tidymodels/tidymodels.org-legacy/content/learn/develop/recipes/index.markdown

 }
 ```

 In this example, `myrecipespkg` is the package where the step resides (if it is in a package).

-The reason for this is parallel processing.
+The reason to declare what packages should be loaded is parallel processing.
 When parallel worker processes are created, there is heterogeneity across technologies regarding which packages are loaded.
-For example, multicore methods on macOS and Linux will have all of the packages loaded that were loaded in the main R process.
-Alternatively, parallel processing using psock clusters have no additional packages loaded.
-If the home package for a recipe step is not loaded in the worker processes, the `prep()` methods are not found and an error occurs.
+Multicore methods on macOS and Linux load all of the packages that were loaded in the main R process.
+However, parallel processing using psock clusters have no additional packages loaded.
+If the home package for a recipe step is not loaded in the worker processes, the `prep()` methods cannot be found and an error occurs.

 If this S3 method is used for your step, you can rely on this for checking the installation: